 Operations managers are in charge of farm management and often responsible for planning, reviewing, executing and reporting against the overall business goals.

 You’ll develop, implements and monitors policies for feeding, including cropping, pasture (management and renovation) and supplement.

 You’ll set milking policy, with the aim of driving efficient work routine, and production.
-You’ll develop and communicate the milk harvesting policy for the farm; and monitor and analyse milk production results and milk quality, and takes appropriate actions.
+You’ll develop and communicate the milk harvesting policy for the farm, and monitor and analyse milk production results and milk quality, and take appropriate actions.

-You’ll set a health, calving and mating plan, and evaluates outcomes and take appropriate action.
+You’ll set a health, calving and mating plan, evaluate outcomes and take appropriate action.

 You’ll set, manage and monitor environmental and effluent management plans.

-You can identify key risks to the business, sets business performance targets and goals; and analyse benchmarking results to improve farm performance.
+You’ll identify key risks to the business, set business performance targets and goals, and analyse benchmarking results to improve farm performance.

 Polytechnics: Wintec, Ara, EIT, SIT, Toi Ohomai